The Sixteen Principles of Urban Design

-Die Sechzehn Grundsätze des Städtebaus, or The Sixteen Principles of Urban Design, were from 1950 until 1955 the primary model for urban planning in the GDR.
+Die Sechzehn Grundsätze des Städtebaus, or The Sixteen Principles of Urban Design, was from 1950 until 1955 the primary model for urban planning in the GDR.

-One of the authors was Edmund Collein, a Bauhaus trained architect, who later became vice-president of the Bauakademie der DDR (Building Academy of the GDR) and the president of the Bund der Architekten der DDR (Federation of Architects of the GDR).
+One of the authors was Edmund Collein, a Bauhaus trained architect, who later became vice-president of the Bauakademie der DDR (Building Academy of the GDR) and president of the Bund der Architekten der DDR (Federation of Architects of the GDR).

 Text

 Decided by the Government of the German Democratic Republic on 27 July 1950:

 The urban planning and architectural design of our cities, which shall influence the construction of all of Germany, must express the social order of the German Democratic Republic, as well as the progressive traditions and great goals of our German people.
 They shall adhere to the following principles: